Wyoming Highway 28: Sweetwater County

 WYO 28 begins at a T intersection with WYO 372 (La Barge Road) in Sweetwater County, just north of a western arm of the Seedskadee National Wildlife Refuge (Seedskadee NWR) and roughly 14 mi southeast of the census-designated place (CDP) of Fontenelle.
 (WYO 372 heads north toward Kemmerer and La Barge and south through the arm of the Seedskade NWR and then on toward Green River and Rock Springs.)

-From its western terminus WYO 28 proceeds northwesterly as a two lane road for its entire length.
+From its western terminus WYO 28 proceeds northeasterly as a two lane road for its entire length.
 After approximately 2.8 mi, WYO 28 enters the Seedskadee NWR, crosses the Green River, and then leaves the Seedskadee NWR.
 At about 28.82 mi along its route, and just after crossing the Big Sandy River, WY0 28 has its junction with U.S. Route 191 (US 191) on the southern border of the CDP of Farson in Eden Valley.
 (US 191 heads north toward Pinedale and Jackson and south toward Eden and Rock Springs.)